Available Head Wraps

 The specked gray wrap was so soft; she quickly asked if it would be OK with him if she tried it on and of course it was.
 Off came the cap and she began folding the wrap so she could put it on like the net one on the mannequin.
 I showed her how it would be best to keep it going straight across her forehead and we got it tied along the back.
 She held the mirror and I showed her how she could pull the sides out along the back to get a bit more fluff along her neckline while obtaining a smooth-looking crown.

 Michelle asked if the head wraps could be used for weddings.
 Certainly.
 These head wraps will provide full-head coverage and fluffiness along the neckline for a simple look on your wedding day.
-Press here for the wedding head wraps.
+A good investment, too, because it can be used after the special day.

 Head Wraps Expand Head-wear

 In 2017, she selected a floppy hat with two hat bands.
 It would be like a totally different hat for her simply by changing the band because they are interchangeable.
-It was so nice that she stopped by the second day wearing orange.
+It was so nice that she stopped by the second day wearing orange one.
 Press here for the floppy hats.

 It’s So Sunny